Natural Living: The Beginner Guide to Non-Toxic Living

 #6.
 Is your mattress made of synthetic materials?

-Hint: If you have trouble falling asleep or wakes up often during the night, it could be the fault of your mattress.
+Hint: If you have trouble falling asleep or wake up often during the night, it could be the fault of your mattress.

 Solution: Get a Good-Quality, Natural Mattresses and Sheets